-Boeheim, the second-winningest coach in Division I history with 966 victories, is 70 years old and has coached at Syracuse for 39 years, having played at the school as well.
+Boeheim, the second-winningest coach in Division I history with 966 victories, has coached at Syracuse for 39 years, having played at the school as well.
 The 70-year-old coach has been an assistant on the last two U.S. Olympic champion teams.

-Punishment includes financial penalties and the reduction of three men's basketball scholarships a year for four years.
+The punishment includes financial penalties and the reduction of three men's basketball scholarships a year for four years.
 Recruiting restrictions will be enforced for two years.
-Boeheim's suspension will sideline him for half the Atlantic Coast Conference next season.
+Boeheim's suspension will sideline him for half of the Atlantic Coast Conference next season.

-The investigation also revealed violations by the football program and women's basketball, although most were in men's basketball.
+The eight-year investigation also revealed violations by the football program and women's basketball, although most were in men's basketball.

 ''The committee chose to ignore the efforts which I have undertaken over the past 37 years to promote an atmosphere of compliance within the men's basketball program,'' Boeheim said. ''Instead, they chose to focus on the rogue and secretive actions of a former employee of the local YMCA and my former director of basketball operations in order to impose an unprecedented series of penalties upon the university and the men's basketball program.''

-MIDDLING MAN: The NCAA said several violations involved students and staff.
-The report added that academic violations stemmed from the director of basketball operations, who was hand-picked by Boeheim to address academic matters and ended up violating academic integrity.
+The NCAA said several violations involved students and staff.
+The report added that academic violations stemmed from the director of basketball operations, who was hand-picked by Boeheim to address academic matters.

 ''The rule's pretty clear,'' said Britton Banowsky, chief hearing officer for the NCAA. ''The head coach has a duty to monitor activities in his program.
 Jim Boeheim did dispute that he should be held accountable.
 There was controversy over that.
 It (the charge) was not effectively rebutted at all.''